UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Choose Gexa Energy for high-usage, green-focused homes, and APG&E for low-usage apartments seeking rate stability.

 Ultimately, the battle between Gexa Energy and APG&E comes down to your lifestyle and your home’s energy profile.
-There is no single “best” provider, only the provider that best fits your specific usage habits.
-By reviewing your past electricity bills, you can determine your average monthly usage and make an informed decision that saves you money and stress.
+There is no single “best” provider in Texas — only the provider that best fits your specific usage habits.
+By reviewing your past electricity bills, you can determine your average monthly consumption and make an informed decision that lowers your electric bill and eliminates billing stress.

-Choose APG&E if: You live in an apartment or energy-efficient home with low usage, you prefer a simple bill without complex math or credit cliffs, and you want a transparent fixed rate that doesn’t fluctuate based on how much power you consume.
+Choose APG&E if: You live in an apartment or highly energy-efficient home with low overall usage, you prefer a simple bill without complex math or credit cliffs, and you want a transparent fixed rate that doesn’t fluctuate wildly based on your consumption habits.

 Is Gexa Energy cheaper than APG&E?

-It depends on your usage.
-Gexa Energy is often cheaper on paper due to bill credits, but only if you use between 1,000 and 2,000 kWh per month.
-If your usage falls outside that window, APG&E’s fixed rates may actually result in a lower monthly bill.
+It depends entirely on your usage.
+Gexa Energy is often cheaper on paper due to generous bill credits, but only if you use between 1,000 and 2,000 kWh per month.
+If your usage falls outside that window, APG&E’s simple fixed rates will likely result in a lower monthly bill.

 Does APG&E require a deposit?